Undeniably there is a huge variety of caffeinated drinks.

 Here is an example of the visual difference:

-Diversity you can find when it comes to the milk too – usually, it’s whole, but you can have it skimmed, plant-based or even substitute it with heavy cream.
+You can find diversity when it comes to a Frappuccino’s milk component too – usually, it’s whole, but you can have it skimmed, plant-based, or even substitute it with heavy cream.

-Other than that the main variety among such espresso drinks is in the latte art made on them.
-This colorful cappuccino that you can see on the photo is a great example:
+This colorful cappuccino that you can see in the photo below is a great example:

 Shouldn’t they both contain espresso?